After latest milestone, Ronaldo eyes World Cup glory | Sports-Games

 At 35, Suarez is no longer the force he once was and he was substituted just after the hour against South Korea.
 Another 35-year-old in Edinson Cavani replaced him, but Uruguay still couldn't find a goal.

-Ghana exposed vulnerabilities in Portugal's defense – but Uruguay will need to be much more clinical if it is to capitalise on Monday.
+Ghana exposed vulnerabilities in Portugal's defense – but Uruguay will need to be much more clinical if it is to capitalize on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)